regenbogencode/ESPNowW/README.md

 ## How to use
 ### WiFi mode
-You have to use a WiFi mode, otherwise the esp is likely to crush.
+You have to use a WiFi mode, otherwise the esp is likely to crash.
 Depending on your platform its either of the options below.
 ```
     WiFi.mode(